-A business card is an easy and memorable way of introducing yourself and your business to potential colleagues, clients, and customers.
+A business card(opens in a new tab or window) is an easy and memorable way of introducing yourself and your business to potential colleagues, clients, and customers.
 And as it turns out, there is such a thing as famous business cards—well, the business cards of famous and influential people throughout the last century.

 Let’s take a look at the famous business cards of some of the world’s biggest movers and shakers and see what design tips and tricks you can take and apply to your own business card.